billthefarmer/mididriver/README.md

   compile 'com.github.billthefarmer:mididriver:v1.13'
 }
 ```
-This will currently add all versions of the native libraries, but not
+This will currently add all versions of the native library.
-64 bit.

 ### Methods